panditk17/statistical-computing/README.md

-# statistical tools and codes associated
+tools and codes associated with statistical analysis